iodapson/axum_workspace/docs/template.md

 ```

 12. Run `cargo build`.
 Refer back to the repo's README.md for instructions on how to build a docker image for the project, and spin-up docker containers.

+AND

+If you created a new project from scratch, its time to `git add .`, `git commit -m <commit-message-here>`, and `git push` it to source-control.